MSc with distinction in Herbal Medicine

 I was awarded The Phyto Products Award for Pharmacology for the year 2008-9 by the National Institute of Medical Herbalists (N.I.M.H.).
 I won my award for work in which I analysed the role and mechanisms of action of phytoestrogens (plant oestrogens found in plants such as Red Clover and Soya) in breast cancer.

 I am experienced medical herbalist holding an MSc with distinction, and a first class BSc(hons) degree in herbal medicine.
 I have experience supporting people with a wide range of health conditions.
-I have a special interest in endocrine disorders (i.e. thyroid, diabetes and adrenal fatigue) and I am a writer for the Advanced Herbal Medicine Course (aimed at educating herbal practitioners and healthcare practitioners) - Herbal Academy of New England.
+I teach Research Methods for Heartwood (training herbal students) and I am a writer for the Advanced Herbal Medicine Course (aimed at educating herbal practitioners and healthcare practitioners) - Herbal Academy of New England.